Background jobs are scheduled by using the

 DBMS_SCHEDULER package.
 The only difference between the packages is the

-CLOUD_SCHEDULER includes a simple procedure for running an immediate job.
+CLOUD_SCHEDULER includes a simple procedure for running an immediate job in the current database session.
 The following example illustrates the immediate execution of the

 To learn more, see DBMS_SCHEDULER in Oracle Database PL/SQL Packages and Types Reference.